varoonsahgal/react-fundamentals/labs/lab2.md

 In this lab, we will refactor our Todo List app from Lab 1.
-We have provided a reference implementation for you to use as a starting point should you wish.
+We have provided a reference implementation for lab 1 for you to use as a starting point should you wish.
 To use the reference implementation - create a new directory and run:

 ```bash
 $ git clone --single-branch --branch lab1-ref https://github.com/varoonsahgal/rrf-todo